 Large, specialised, technologically modern farms have emerged as a result of incentive policies.
 They produce large quantities of cheap but quality food for widespread consumption.
 They are urgently needed to achieve food security objectives.
 Then there is the structure of medium-sized farms, which, because of their smaller scale, cannot keep up with the global market in terms of costs.
 They therefore build on the added value of their production, processing primary agricultural products in the traditional way and ensuring tradition, high quality and direct links with customers.
 Their production is usually certified, as this also ensures consumer confidence.
 They are a key building block of local supply chains.

-The third group are small, self-sustaining farms, which represent the fabric of the past, ensure the mosaic character of the landscape and, by ensuring their own supply, have a significant impact on reducing environmental pressures and ensuring biodiversity.
 What all three groups have in common is that they cannot survive on the fruits of their labour.
 They also face climate change, consumer expectations, uncertain market conditions, demands to change practices and adapt technologies, administrative requirements and many other challenges.

 Landscapes where biodiversity is preserved are an increasingly important product for tourism, as modern holidaymakers increasingly demand green and nature-based experiences.
 This is also evident in the data on tourism recovery after the pandemic, where green destinations have shown the fastest recovery.
 At the same time, high tourist arrivals can also damage the environment and nature.
 This makes the management of tourist destinations extremely important.
 This starts with a clear strategy and serious implementation of its objectives.
-The nature conservation sector has long warned of unsustainable spatial practices and biodiversity losses that will have negative consequences in the long term.

 It has a growing number of powerful tools to halt these negative processes, but also recognises that they are not working effectively enough.
 The fact is that nature cannot be restored, we can only put in place actions that will prevent further decline in the short term and, in cooperation with other stakeholders, find development solutions that will reverse the process in the long term.
-This is why dialogue and the search for common solutions is so important.
-We invite you to watch the recordings of the speakers at the consultation, each of whom has made an important contribution to this dialogue in their own field.

 Previous